JG98/MATT/README.md

 * [Contact](contact)

 # Installation
-*MATT* is distributed as a python package called *bionf-matt*. *MATT* requires a [Python](https://www.python.org/downloads/) version of 3.5 or higher.
+*MATT* is distributed as a python package called *phylo-matt*. *MATT* requires a [Python](https://www.python.org/downloads/) version of 3.5 or higher.

 Once python and the included package manager are installed, *MATT* can be installed using the `pip` command in a
 console:
 ```
-pip install bionf-matt
+pip install phylo-matt
 ```

 # Usage